 Background

+Following a request at the thirty-fourth session of the Statistical Commission, the Statistics Division conducted a first global review of the implementation of the Fundamental Principles of Official Statistics in 2003.
+The results were reported to the Commission in a report to its thirty-fifth session in 2004, coinciding with the tenth anniversary of the adoption of the Fundamental Principles by the Commission.

+At its forty-second session, the UN Statistical Commission “agreed that it was desirable to conduct periodic reviews of the implementation of the Fundamental Principles by Member States and asked the United Nations Statistics Division to undertake such a review and report the results to the Commission before 2014” (Decision 41/111).
+This request was reaffirmed during the forty-third session in 2012 (Decision 43/111).

-The United Nations Statistical Commission, at its 48th session in March 2017, requested the Friends of the Chair Group on the Implementation of the Fundamental Principles (FOC-FPOS) to work on selected dimensions of the implementation of the Fundamental Principles within the context of the preparation for the twenty-fifth anniversary of their adoption, in 2019.
+The United Nations Statistical Commission, at its 48th session in March 2017, requested the Friends of the Chair Group on the Implementation of the Fundamental Principles of Official Statistics (FOC-FPOS) to work on selected dimensions of the implementation of the Fundamental Principles within the context of the preparation for the twenty-fifth anniversary of their adoption, in 2019.
 Specifically, the Group was mandated to conduct a global review of the implementation of the Fundamental Principles of Official Statistics and to prepare a report to be discussed at the Commission’s 50th session in March 2019.

-The 2018 questionnaire: overview
+Assessment questionnaire on the implementation of the Fundamental Principles of Official Statistics

-The 2018 questionnaire was largely based on earlier versions sent to countries by the UN Statistics Division in 2003 and 2012 respectively to assess the implementation of the Fundamental Principles of Official Statistics.
-The new updated version of the questionnaire was prepared with the contribution of PARIS21, and with the aim of modernizing and improving previous versions, while still maintaining core questions similar to the original 2012 questionnaire to allow for the review of progress.
-Notable differences include revised and expanded options for each answer based on the FPOS implementation guide and the results of previous questionnaires as well as revision of the wording of questions to improve consistency of answers, since the 2012 report highlighted some contradictions between questions.
-The questionnaire also included new questions related to open data and non-official and non-traditional data to better appreciate the current situation of national statistical offices and their use of information from an expanded data ecosystem.
+The present assessment of the implementation of the Fundamental Principles of Official Statistics is based on an updated version or the questionnaires sent to countries by the UN Statistics Division in 2003 and 2012.
+It has been prepared with the contribution of PARIS21, with the aim to modernize and improve on previous assessments, while maintaining comparability on a set of core items from the 2012 questionnaire to allow for the review of progress.
+Notable differences include revised and expanded options for each answer based on the FPOS implementation guide and the results of previous questionnaires.
+The wording of some questions was also revised with a view to improve consistency in the responses, since the 2012 report highlighted some contradictions across the answers provided by some respondents.
+The 2018 questionnaire also included new questions related to open data and the application of the Fundamental Principles to non-official and non-traditional sources of data, to better reflect the current situation of national statistical offices and their use of information from an expanded data ecosystem.

 There were 73 questions included in the 2018 questionnaire, compared to 78 in the 2012 version.
-Many of the questions in the 2012 version were yes/no, so for the 2018 questionnaire the answers to those questions were included as answer options to better pinpoint trends in implementation activities.
+Many of the questions in the 2012 assessment were yes/no, so for the 2018 questionnaire the answers to those questions were included as answer options to better pinpoint trends in implementation activities.

 Ninety-three countries responded to the 2018 questionnaire with a regional breakdown as follows: